etown285/Code_Quiz_JS/README.md

 # Code_Quiz_JS
-Creating a times quiz with Javascript.
+Creating a timed quiz with Javascript where user can store their scores.
-# Code-Refractor

 ## Description

-* Created global variables for each section of the quiz.
+* Created global variables for all if the inner html elements.
-* Created an array for the questions and answers for the user.
+* Created and array for each of the user questions.
 * Created timer that starts when the first questions is displayed.
+* Created and EventListener for when the quiz starts the timer begin and first questions is displayed.
+* Prompt that tells user if he has answered the question correct or incorrectly.
+* Within the function created statement to add points if the user is correct and subract time if the user is incorrect.
+* Created local storage for user to track previous score when they refresh and to try quiz again.
+* Used bootstrap to style both sections of the page and high scores.
+* Creates style sheet to correct page margins.

 ## Usage